Tinkerforge/doc/source/Hardware/Bricklets/Analog-Out.rst

   powered over USB, 5V may not be reached.
 The reason for this is a voltage drop on our products caused by protection diodes.
 If your supply voltage has for example 4.7V, then you can generate voltages of up to 4.5V.
-  If you need to reach 5V, you have to use a Stack supply, e.g. the :ref:`Step Down Powersupply <step-down>`.
+  If you need to reach 5V, you have to use a stack supply, e.g. the :ref:`Step Down Powersupply <step-down>`.

 Resources